JasperBoom/blackbook/docs/pi/DNSCRYPT.md

 DNSCrypt requires port **53**, as this is the standard DNS port.
 Ensure that the firewall allows communication on this port on the Raspberry Pi.
 See the firewall configuration guide in [UFW.md](./UFW.md).

+A note is, when combining with Pi-hole, set the port to 53530 instead 53.
+Pi-hole will use 53 and forward all outbound looksup to DNSCrypt.

 ## Common commands
 Below is a list of commands used to start, stop, and test the service: